Have you been charged with indecent assault?

 As discussed above, the sentence can be increased or decreased depending on the presence of any aggravating or mitigating factors.

-If the offence is trivial in nature and is your first offence, a good criminal defence lawyer may try to avoid a criminal record by asking for a section 10 order.
+If the offence is trivial in nature and is your first offence, a good criminal defence lawyer may try to avoid a criminal record by asking for a section 10 dismissal or conditional release order.

 Suspended sentence, periodic detention, and imprisonment